suicaed/RR_RegionCost/README.md

-# Rival Regions Region Cost by suicaed
+# Region Cost by suicaed
 ### Warning!
 Working now only with Russian interface.

 ## Setup